 ● OR preoperative chemo-radiation followed by postoperative chemotherapy

 Participants will be seen frequently while on treatment, at least 3 weekly while on chemotherapy or chemo-radiation.
 Follow up will be every 3 months during year 1 and then every 6 months until 5 years.
 Phase II of the trial enrolled 120 participants and is now complete, and in early 2015, a planned analysis of data from these 120 participants was performed.
 This analysis confirmed that the trial treatment posed no concerns from a safety perspective and the study should continue.
 TOPGEAR is now recruiting into the phase III component and intends to recruit a total of 632 patients, including the phase II participants.
 As of May this year, more than 179 participants have been recruited internationally to the TOPGEAR study.
 Auckland City Hospital, Christchurch Hospital, Dunedin Hospital and Waikato Hospital have taken part in and contributed to the TOPGEAR study in the phase II component.
 Auckland City Hospital is continuing to recruit patients to the phase III part of the TOPGEAR trial and aims to enrol another 4 participants onto this study in the next 2 years.
-This continuation for phase III of the study in Auckland is generously supported by funding from the Gastro-Intestinal Cancer Institute (GICI) of New Zealand and a Research Project Grant from Genesis Oncology Trust, awarded to the Principal Investigator for Auckland City Hospital, Dr Maria Pearse.
+This continuation for phase III of the study in Auckland is generously supported by funding from the Gut Cancer Foundation (GCF) and a Research Project Grant from Genesis Oncology Trust, awarded to the Principal Investigator for Auckland City Hospital, Dr Maria Pearse.

 - Clinical Research

 Professor Peter Shepherd and Dr Khanh Tran, Auckland Cancer Society Research Centre and the Department of Molecular Medicine at the University of Auckland